 American Arborvitae, White Cedar, Eastern Arborvitae

-North America.
-Arborvitae also called White Cedar is a handsome pyramidal evergreen
+eastern North America.
+Arborvitae also called White Cedar is a

-shrub or tree with foliage varying from dark green
+handsome pyramidal evergreen shrub or tree with foliage varying from

-to light green during the growing season.
-The foliage on Arborvitae is scale
+dark green to light green during the growing season.
+Arborvitae can

 like, flat with inconspicuous buds and can brown somewhat

 during the winter months.
 Some of the Arborvitae cultivars retain

 Flowers.
 Flowers in May, purplish on tips of

 long, about the size of an Eastern Hemlock